philipturner/capacitive-displacement-metrology/README.md

 ---

-The X-axis of the crystal boule doesn't create any charge when compressed.
+The X axis of the crystal boule doesn't create any charge when compressed.
 It cannot, because the crystal structure is symmetric across the YZ plane.
 The Y and Z axes in IRE notation are piezoelectric.
 That explains why they produce displacements.

 I can imagine 6 symmetry operations for a valid pair of E-field axis and shear direction.
 The shear piezo constant is 80 pm/V, not 68 pm/V.